 However, some electric trimmer models deliver gas-like performance.
 So if you want the conveniences of electric trimmers along with similar power of gas-powered trimmer, those models are the ones.

 Electric trimmers are much easier maintenance than gas-powered trimmers.
-Since there’s no such thing like the air filter, oil filter, etc. are involved that need to be taken out and cleared often, anyone with zero to minimal mechanical knowledge can take care of them.
+Since there’s no such thing as the air filter, oil filter, etc. are involved that need to be taken out and cleared often, anyone with zero to minimal mechanical knowledge can take care of them.

 No gasoline means no fumes, and they tend to get less dirty for this reason.
 That is why electric trimmers are much easier maintenance than gas trimmers.
 They’re also very quiet as there are no loud engines involved.
 Your neighbors love that.

 However, there are not all wins.
-Despite so many conveniences, the great difficulty could be handling the wires.
+Despite so many conveniences, great difficulty could be handling the wires.
 It can be bothersome to take cables with you wherever you go.
 It’s annoying for other people of the house as well since they also have to deal with wires as you have an extension cord all the way from home to the garden.